-The following features will help you decide between Roku vs. the Amazon Firestick.
+The following features compare the differences between Roku vs. Firestick.

 The Firestick’s remote control is designed with control buttons for convenient press and play.
 Set the device to mute or adjust the volume, return to the previous page, move forward to the next track or activate voice command using your remote control.